jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/osbourne/index.md

 ## Description

-PhpIPAM **v1.4.4** allows an authenticated admin user to inject javascript code inside the "Site title" parameter while updating the site settings.
+PhpIPAM **v1.4.4** allows an authenticated admin user to inject persistent javascript code inside the "Site title" parameter while updating the site settings.
 The "Site title" setting is injected in several locations which triggers the XSS.